-In addition to using the "File Transfer" execution method, file transfers can also be performed using the JAMS PowerShell module.
+In addition to using the File Transfer Execution Method, file transfers can also be performed using the JAMS PowerShell module.
 The module supports transfers in the following forms: FTP, FTPS, and SFTP.
-Before a connection can be made, users must first define the credentials for the user account that will be connecting to the file server.
+Before a connection can be made, define the Credentials for the user account that will be connecting to the file server.

 [Import the JAMS Module]